-'Imbalance' in the EU Internal Electricity Market most commonly means deviations between generation, consumption and commercial transactions of a Balance Responsible Parties (BRP) within a given Imbalance Settlement Period.
+'Imbalance' in the EU Internal Electricity Market most commonly means deviations between generation, consumption and commercial transactions of a balance responsible parties (BRPs) within a given imbalance settlement period.

-The ACERs Framework Guidelines underlines in turn that Imbalances are deviations between generation, consumption and commercial transactions of a BRPs in all timeframes and commercial transactions include sales and purchases on organised markets.
+Pursuant to the ACER’s Framework Guidelines imbalances are deviations between generation, consumption and commercial transactions of a BRP in all timeframes and commercial transactions include sales and purchases on organised markets.

-Such an approach mean that also injections from renewable and intermittent resources must be embraced with Imbalance settlement.
+Consequently, also injections from renewable and intermittent resources must be embraced with imbalance settlement.

-The ENTSO-E above-mentioned Supporting Document underlines that the Imbalance has a geographical aspect: the area in which an Imbalance is calculated and the area in which an Imbalance Price is calculated.
+The above-mentioned ENTSO-E Supporting Document underlines that the imbalance has a dual geographical aspect: the area in which an imbalance is calculated and the area in which an imbalance price is calculated.